jacastanon01/tcpserver/readme.md

 ```

 Currently, there are optimization issues if multiple clients try to open a thread at once, but this is a general overview of how computers communicate over the internet using TCP.

+## Thread pools

+A thread is a group of worker threads that are used to execute tasks concurrently.
+Whenever we want a thread, we pick from the pool and delegate a task to it.
+Once the task is completed, we add the thread back to the thread pool.
+This pattern allows us to handle multiple concurrent requests without overwhelming the hardware by distributing tasks evenly and capping the size of threads in our thread pool.

+### Why Thread Pools with Go?

+> By default, using `go` statements for every connection can create an unbounded number of goroutines, which might cause memory issues under heavy load.
+A goroutine pool (similar to a thread pool) limits the number of active goroutines, ensuring your system handles concurrency within its limits.
+> Technically, Go does not use operating system (OS) threads directly in the same way traditional languages do; instead, Go has concurrency built into the language, offering developers flexibility in handling multiple tasks.
+While goroutines are not 1:1 mapped to OS threads, the Go runtime employs a more efficient model.
+When a goroutine is created, the Go runtime dynamically assigns it to an OS thread and manages the execution of thousands or even millions of goroutines without exhausting system resources.
+> Because this scheduling happens at runtime, Go efficiently selects which OS threads to use for which goroutine.
+This allows Go to handle multiple tasks concurrently, even in the presence of blocking operations (such as I/O).
+The Go runtime scheduler ensures that blocking operations do not block an OS thread; instead, it can schedule another goroutine to run on that thread, maximizing concurrency and performance.

+- ChatGPT 🤖

+### Worker Pool